And Why It Should Be an Important Part of It

 Vitamin C is one of the five most important ingredients you must have in your skincare routine.
 Here’s why!

 Vitamin C, or ascorbic acid, is one of the most important vitamins needed for our health and body.
-Both on the inside and outside.
+Both on the outside and inside.

-On top of that, we don’t eat versatile foods and generally eat an unhealthy diet.
+On top of that, we don’t eat versatile foods and, in general, have an unhealthy diet.
 And, if we’re PMS-ing — we eat tons of sweets.
 Oh, and let’s not forget about polluted air as well.

 All this greatly contributes to the increase of oxidative stress in our bodies.
 Such a lifestyle reflects on our organism from the inside and outside.
-It damages our skin and is accelerating its aging.
+It damages our skin and accelerates its aging.

 You may wonder how to prevent oxidative stress.
 With antioxidants, of course! 😊

-Antioxidants are used in the cosmetics industry as preservatives to extend the product’s shelf life.
+Antioxidants are used in cosmetics as preservatives to extend the product’s shelf life.
 However, vitamin C has a much wider spectrum of action.

 Vitamin C is one of the favorite ingredients of every dermatologist.
 Numerous studies and researches are behind its diverse and successful benefits.